kswoo97/hyprec/README.md

 ## Reproducing Reciprocity and Generation

-To obtain the results of reciprocity computation and generation, you may use main_reciprocity.py
+To obtain the results of reciprocity computation and generation, you may use main_reciprocity.py.
+Results are saved in [/result] directory.

 ```
 main_reciprocity.py [-d NAME_OF_DATASET] [-t TASK] [-a ALPHA_FOR_RECIPROCITY] [-b1 BETA1] [-b2 BETA2] [-in_n NUMBER_OF_INIT_NODES] [-gen_recip DIRECTLY_COMPUTING_RECIPROCITY_AFTER_GENERATION]